AInhoa84/music-sheet-generator/README.md

 7. Once the calculations are done, you should be able to see the results.

 ## How does it work?
-The project relies on Supervised Machine Learning techniques to solve this transcription problem, namely Neural Networks and Gradient Boosting.
-The processing of the file or pipeline follows several stages:
+The project relies on [Supervised Machine Learning](https://en.wikipedia.org/wiki/Supervised_learning) techniques to solve this transcription problem, namely [Neural Networks](https://en.wikipedia.org/wiki/Artificial_neural_network) and [Gradient Boosting](https://en.wikipedia.org/wiki/Gradient_boosting).
+The processing of the file, or *pipeline*, follows several stages:

 ### 1. Segmentation
 The first step involves dividing the input file, which is essentially a long waveform, into individual notes.
 The output of this step is an indication of where (or rather, when) each individual note starts.